iankitchauhan/Spacex-Angular-Project/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Index:-
-1. Use of BootStrap 4(To make website responsive on all screens )
+1. Use of BootStrap 4(To make website responsive on all screens ).
-2. Use of Angular material design(To make website responsive on all screens ) 3.Use of Angular properties(@Input and @output) to transfer data from parent to child and vice-versa.
+2. Use of Angular material design(To make website responsive on all screens ).
+3.Use of Angular properties(@Input and @output) to transfer data from parent   to  child and vice-versa.
 4.Implementation of Dependency Injection Concept.

+## Used Packages CLI Commands:-
+ng add @angular/material (Add material design). npm install bootstrap@4 (Add Bootstrap modules).

 ## Screenshots:-
 you can find the screenshots of the project in the same directory